 Every parishioner at Christ Church has a shepherd whose role is to link those facing challenges and changes with a selection of pastoral care ministries that offer support and encouragement during difficult times in life.
 Shepherds have extensive training in pastoral care and observe absolute confidentiality .Find Your Shepherd

 If you are feeling burdened or overwhelmed, the Stephen Ministry is here to help you.
 A Stephen Minister is a trained, lay member of the congregation who, as a caring and supportive Christian, is always available for you in times of illness, grief or crisis.

 - Visit with you regularly, at mutually beneficial times and places

 If you are hurting, recently suffered a loss, feel like changes or problems are taking over your life, or in any way doubt God’s presence and love for you, please consider asking for a Stephen Minister.

 Walking the Mourner’s Path

 Walking the Mourner’s Path is a Christ-centered bereavement and grief support program.
 It is a non-denominational, non-profit ministry working with Christ Church.
 Its purpose is to transform your grief into joyful living by offering the outstretched hand of Christ during mourning.
-This program is presented three times a year, generally September, January and April.
+This program is presented periodically.
 Once per week for eight weeks, eight to 10 participants meet for a 90-minute session.
 A workbook offers questions for reflection, and exercises help you define a new relationship with your loved one and find God’s direction for your life.
 As a participant, you are not required to share, however you are provided a safe environment in which to express as little or as much as you need.
 More information can be found at http://www.mournerspath.com.